Infor GenAI

 Internal sell guidance

-The market for enterprise generative ai software is shaped by overlap with adjacent categories, which makes positioning noisy and shortlist construction more important than usual.
+The market for AI HR software is shaped by overlap with adjacent categories, which makes positioning noisy and shortlist construction more important than usual.

 Right now the best products separate themselves through operating fit, not just category labels.
 That is why market context and vendor shape matter almost as much as raw features.